ANF Seizes Over 1011 Kg Drugs Worth US$18.42m - UrduPoint

 ANF Seizes Over 1011 Kg Drugs Worth US$18.42m

-:Anti-Narcotics Force (ANF) Pakistan has seized 1011.977 kg drug, 15 bottles of alcohol and 122 canes of beer worth US$18.42 million internationally, arrested 26 accused including a woman and an Afghan national, impounded 10 vehicles while conducting 23 counter-narcotics operations throughout the country during last week

-RAWALPINDI, (UrduPoint / Pakistan Point News - 10th Jan, 2023 ) :Anti-Narcotics Force (ANF) Pakistan has seized 1011.977 kg drug, 15 bottles of alcohol and 122 canes of beer worth US$18.42 million internationally, arrested 26 accused including a woman and an Afghan national, impounded 10 vehicles while conducting 23 counter-narcotics operations throughout the country during last week.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Jan, 2023 ) :Anti-Narcotics Force (ANF) Pakistan has seized 1011.977 kg drugs, 15 bottles of alcohol and 122 cans of beer worth US$18.42 million internationally, arrested 26 accused including a woman and an Afghan national, impounded 10 vehicles while conducting 23 counter-narcotics operations throughout the country during last week.

 He informed that ANF Balochistan recovered 307 kg of drugs in two operations while arresting three persons including an Afghan national involved in drugs smuggling and impounded a vehicle.
 The seized drugs comprised 306 kg hashish and one kg methamphetamine (ice).